Alex2772/wayland_egl/README.md

 ![Blur](docs/Screenshot_20250422_061310.png)

-(Screenshots taken on Plasma 6.3.4 with nvidia GPU)
+(Screenshots taken on Plasma 6.3.4 with nvidia GPU and 1.5 scale factor)